ZhanyueZ/TEEOTA/README.md

  - Run the application

- - *A demonstrative algoithm core and debugger for Connect-Four board game on STM32H5 touchscreen (implemented using TouchGFX API) is provided*
+ - *Two demonstrative algoithm cores & debuggers, as well as their corresponding STM32H5 onbaord implemenmtations utilizing touchscreen (with TouchGFX API) for Connect-Four / Gomoku board game are provided*